-- the significance of the amount receivable as at 30 June 2018 - the degree of judgement and interpretation of the
+- the significance of the amount receivable as at 30 June 2019; and - the degree of judgement and interpretation of the R&D tax legislation required by the Group to assess the eligibility of the R&D expenditure under the scheme.

-We have performed the following procedures to assess the Group's estimate of the R&D tax incentive receivable as at 30 June 2018:
+We have performed the following procedures to assess the Group's estimate of the R&D Tax Incentive receivable as at 30 June 2019:

-- Compared the estimate recorded in the financial statements as at 30 June 2017 to the amount of cash received after lodgement of the R&D Tax Incentive claim to assess historical accuracy of the estimate. - Compared the nature of the R&D expenditure included in the current year estimate to the prior year estimate - Assessed the nature of the expenses against the eligibility criteria of the R&D tax incentive programme
+- compared the estimate recorded in the financial statements as at 30 June 2018 to the amount of cash received after lodgement of the R&D Tax Incentive claim to assess historical accuracy of the estimate; - compared the nature of the underlying R&D expenditure included in the current year estimate to the prior year estimate; - assessed the nature of the expenses against the eligibility criteria of the R&D Tax Incentive programme; - agreed the eligible expenditure in the estimate to the general ledger or other underlying accounting records; - obtained copies of correspondence with the company's external tax advisor and agreed the advice to the R&D Tax Incentive calculation for the current financial year; and - assessed the classification of the amount in the financial statements.